640 South State StreetDover, Delaware 19901

 Free T4 index, a formula that includes total T4 and a measurement called thyroid hormone-binding index.
 The normal range for the free T index is 1.1 to 4.3 mcg/dL.

 If your results show high total T4 or a high free T4 index, it means you may have hyperthyroidism.
 If your results show low total T4 or a low free T4 index, it means you may have hypothyroidism.

-Several other medical conditions may cause high or low levels of T-4.
+Several other health conditions may cause high or low levels of T.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

 A number of medicines can affect your results.
 Being pregnant can also affect your results.

 You don't need to prepare for this test.
 But be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.